OECD sees resurgent U.S. growth boosting global economy

-In its twice-yearly Economic Outlook, the Organization for Economic Cooperation and Development estimated global growth would accelerate from 2.9 percent this year to 3.3 percent in 2017 and reach 3.6 percent in 2018.
+In its twice-yearly Economic Outlook, the Organisation for Economic Cooperation and Development estimated global growth would accelerate from 2.9 percent this year to 3.3 percent in 2017 and reach 3.6 percent in 2018.

 That would in turn drive the unemployment rate in the world's biggest economy down from 4.9 percent this year to 4.5 percent in 2018, the OECD estimated.